 “Shane Koyczan is electrifying.
 It’s a rare poet who can make his audience laugh and cry; this is a writer who will break your heart, then heal it.” — Val McDermid

-Shane Koyczan’s TED talks
+Shane Koyczan’s TED talk

 Shane Koyczan on the TED Blog